knative/eventing/test/performance/README.md

   [`NewConfigFromMap`](https://github.com/knative/pkg/blob/master/test/mako/config.go#L41)
   determines the valid keys in this ConfigMap.
 Current keys are:

-  - `environment`: Selects a Mako config file in the ConfigMap.
+  - `environment`: Select a Mako config file in the ConfigMap.
 E.g.
     `environment: dev` corresponds to `dev.config`.
   - `additionalTags`: Comma-separated list of tags to apply to the Mako run.